ktag0629/jlogger/README.md

 ## Usage

-`jlog --quick "fixing bug from yesterday"`
+`jlog -m "fixing bug from yesterday"`

 Writes this timestamped to a designated log file, can be configured in some config file in ~/.config